 The avocado fruit (yes, it’s a fruit) is packed with vitamins and minerals, fiber, and the best kind of fat.
 It’s also low carb and full of cancer fighting antioxidants.
 If you’re looking to make a few healthy changes in your diet, the avocado should be one of your first stops.

-And don’t be scared off by the whole calorie thing…a half an avocado only has about 100 calories (and that’s the good kind of calories, too!)
+Don’t be scared off by the whole calorie thing…a half an avocado only has about 100 calories (and that’s the good kind of calories, too!)
+The fat in avocados is monounsaturated fat, which helps to lower our cholesterol.

 The nice thing about an avocado salad is that it can be a year ’round treat, avocados are always available in the supermarket thanks to overlapping growing seasons in California and Mexico.